hasura/learn-graphql/tutorials/backend/hasura-v3-ts-connector/tutorial-site/content/introduction.md

 In this course we will go through the process of creating a Hasura DDN data connector in TypeScript step-by-step.

-A data connector in Hasura DDN is an agent which allows you to connect Hasura to any arbitrary data source.
+Data connectors allow us to target arbitrary data sources and bring their data into our Hasura graph.

 ## What will we be building? {#what-will-we-be-building}